danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 ## Building it yourself

-What I dislike with blindly going for one of the libraries above, is that they can fundamentally change your architecture.
-Using them will greatly affect your code base if you let it, and will make your code heavily depend on 3rd party dependencies.
+What I dislike with using the libraries above, is that they can fundamentally change your architecture if you let it, and will make your code heavily depend on 3rd party dependencies.

-If you are willing to make that choice, make it a conscious choice and give them a try!
+If you are willing to make that choice, make it a *conscious* choice and give them a try.
 However, if you want to keep your external dependencies down and not fundamentally change your architecture, you can come a long way with some protocols, extensions and implementations.

 In the examples below, I will create a set of tiny protocols to get a modular way of composing operations and coordinating the execution of multiple operations.
 I will not use `Grand Central Dispatch` (GCD) or `NSOperationQueue`, but may improve the approach to use these technologies later.

-For now, however, the most important aspect for me of this post is to talk *design* and *composition*.
-How the actual coordination is implemented is an implementation detail, that can change later on while keeping the external interfaces intact.
-So for now, let's focus on the discussion and design.
+For now, let's focus on design and composition.
+How the coordination is implemented is a detail that can change later, while keeping the external interfaces intact.
+Let's focus on the system design for now.

 ## Operation types

-In this post, we'll be talking about *plain operations*, *collection operations*, *item operations* and *batch operations*, as well as when we need them and how to compose and coordinate them.
-We'll begin by discussing the most basic operation - a plain, parameterless one.
+In this post, we'll be talking about *plain operations*, *collection operations*, *item operations* and *batch operations*, when we need them and how to compose and coordinate them.

+Let's begin by discussing the most basic operation - a plain, parameterless one.

 ## Basic operations

 Let's start by defining a basic `Operation` protocol.
-This name conflicts with `Foundation.Operation`, so you may have to use `[MyLib].Operation` when referring to it, or only import Operation's library.
+It conflicts with `Foundation.Operation`, so you have to use `[MyLib].Operation` when referring to it, or only import its library.

 ```swift
 public protocol Operation {